 Social proof helps you get more sales.
-The stats back it up: 91% of shoppers read online reviews before making a purchase, while 40% find new brands to shop with online based on word of mouth recommendations from friends and family.
+The stats back it up: 40% of shoppers find new brands to shop with online based on word of mouth recommendations from friends and family.

 TrustPulse is the best way to display social proof on your website.
 It plugs into your WordPress site to showcase testimonials, reviews and ratings from your customers.
 This doesn't just boost sales—it increases trust in your brand.

 Setup is simple and it can be customised to suit any WordPress themes.
-With real-time event tracking, you can even show a popup notification any time a visitor buys a product or signs up for a trial (among other things).
-This creates a "fear of missing out" and encourages people to complete the desired action faster.
+With real-time event tracking, you can even show a popup notification any time a visitor buys a product or signs up for a trial.

 Once it's set up, you can use it to optimise your website based on total traffic, subscribers and monthly views.
 Get page-level analytics, real-time stats and data to help understand your audience—all from the one place.